Pontiac76/READYCode/docs/assembly-editor.md

 - **With `.org`**: READYCode always writes a two-byte load-address header at that address and never adds the BASIC stub, regardless of the Output setting - an explicit `.org` always wins.

 Standalone/raw output is the typical choice for code that needs to load at a specific address, such as sprite or character data, or a program meant to be called from elsewhere rather than run directly.

+## Disassembling machine code

+Right-click a machine-language `.ml` file in either Explorer tree and choose **Disassemble file** to open it as a read-only, address-annotated 6502 disassembly instead of raw bytes.
+If the file starts with a small BASIC loader stub (a common pattern for making machine code auto-runnable), READYCode detects it and starts the disassembly at the real machine-code origin rather than the stub.
+Disassembly tabs are read-only - editing, linting, and keyword completion are all disabled - and use the same mnemonic highlighting as a normal assembly file.

+To disassemble memory from a running C64 Ultimate or VICE instance instead of a file on disk, see [Disassembling live memory](c64-ultimate-and-vice.md#disassembling-live-memory).

 ## Diagnostics